-Australia and the Modern World - Rights and Freedoms
+- World War II - Building Modern Australia Rights and Freedoms

 Assessment focusses on the development of research and inquiry skills.
-Students will complete a range of written tasks and oral tasks.
-Genres include written research tasks and stimulus response tasks.
+Students will complete a written investigation (Historical Essay) and a Source Analysis portfolio.

-This subject gives the student skills that transcend subject disciplines; Skills of critical inquiry, decision-making, hypothesis testing and synthesis, which are valuable in almost every tertiary degree or career.
+This subject gives the student skills that transcend subject disciplines; skills of critical inquiry, decision-making, hypothesis testing and synthesis, which are valuable in almost every tertiary degree or career.
 Students with a background in history are sought-after in a multitude of careers extending from finance, health sciences and the public service to education.